mlflow/mlflow/docs/source/tracking.rst

 There are two properties related to how data is stored:

 * ``--file-store`` a persistent (non-ephemeral) disk where the server stores run and experiment information.
-* ``--artifact-root`` a location suitable for large data (such as an S3 bucket or shared NFS file system) where clients log their artifact output (for example, models).
+* ``--default-artifact-root`` a location suitable for large data (such as an S3 bucket or shared NFS file system) where clients log their artifact output (for example, models) for newly created experiments.
 If you do not provide this option, clients write artifacts to *their* local directories, which the server won't serve.